fmml2021/fmml2021/README.md

 The high-risk people are those whose sum total of each of the weighted features are above 4.0

-FMML team are required to develop a prototype that works, as soon as possible.
+FMML team members are required to develop a prototype that works, as soon as possible.